zackenichi/ez-share/README.md

 ## Deployment checklist

-- Add all `.env.local` values to the deployment environment.
+- Add all `.env.local` values to the deployment environment, including a stable `VAULT_MASTER_KEY` of at least 32 random bytes.
 - Keep Firebase Admin credentials server-only.
 - Set `ROOT_EMAIL` to the verified account that should receive the initial admin role.
 - Under **Firebase Authentication → Settings → Authorized domains**, add every production hostname that serves the login page.